dg/ftp-deployment/readme.md

 FTP Deployment 3.x requires PHP 7.1 or later (version 2.x requires PHP 5.4 or newer).
 It also requires openssl extensions for ftps:// and SSH2 extension for sftp:// connections.

 The easiest way to obtain FTP Deployment is to download [a single PHAR file](https://github.com/dg/ftp-deployment/releases).
-If you want to use JavaScript minification, download [compiler.jar](src/vendor/Google-Closure-Compiler/compiler.jar) to the same folder.

-If you want to use CSS minification, install [Node.js](https://nodejs.org/en/) and [clean-css-cli](https://www.npmjs.com/package/clean-css-cli):
+If you want to use minification, install [Node.js](https://nodejs.org/en/) and [UglifyES](https://www.npmjs.com/package/uglify-es) for JavaScript minification and [clean-css](https://www.npmjs.com/package/clean-css-cli) for CSS minification.

 ```
+npm install uglify-es -g
 npm install clean-css-cli -g
 ```